DebomitDey/A-multiview-clustering-approach-to-identify-out-of-scope-submissions-in-peer-review/README.md

     Paper Title: A Simulated Annealing Based Multi-objective Optimization Algorithm: AMOSA
     Journal: IEEE Transaction on Evolutionary Computation, Volume 12, No. 3, JUNE 2008, Pages 269-283.

-The original code is available for the download from Sriparna Saha's website at: http://www.isical.ac.in/~sriparna_r

 # How to Compile and Run